thii/FontAwesome.swift/README.md

 iOS 8 or later.

 ## Development
-To update this project to include all the latest icons:
+To update this project to include all the latest icons from the new verison of Font Awesome (replace `x.y.z` with the new font version):

-    cd FortAwesome/Font-Awesome
-    git fetch origin
-    git checkout 5.3.0 # Replace with the latest released version cd ../.. # Go back the project root ./codegen.swift # Re-generate Enum.swift file from the latest icon list
+    bundle exec fastlane update_font version:x.y.z

 To release a new version `x.y.z` (replace `x.y.z` with a real version number):

     bundle exec fastlane release version:x.y.z